anoblet/docs/Performance.md

-# The last mile - achieving a better perfomance score and reducing byte-to-carbon emissions
+# The last mile - Reducing byte-to-carbon and achieving a better perfomance score

 ## Easy